 How Should Compression Shorts Fit?

-Even as the variety and design of compression shorts grow and evolve, there are a few classic characteristics that you’ll always want to have in your compression shorts.
+Even as the variety and design of compression shorts grow and evolve, there are a few classic characteristics that you’ll always want to have in your pair of compression shorts.

-Another characteristic of compression shorts is that they’re often worn underneath a pair of athletic shorts or pants.
-These shorts or pants may be part of an athlete’s uniform or training gear.
+Another characteristic of compression shorts is that they’re often worn underneath a pair of athletic shorts or pants, such as an athlete’s uniform or training gear.

-This will allow for the uniform to fit comfortably over the top of your compression shorts without causing any friction, bunching, or other distractions.
+This allows the uniform to fit comfortably over the top of the compression shorts without causing any friction, bunching, or other distraction.